Last chance for bareroot trees! Order by midday Tuesday 23rd March

 Very little pruning should be carried out in the early years after the formative pruning explained above.
 It is better to wait for the tree to crop before pruning.

-If a variety tends to be biennial (cropping every other year) prune in the ‘on’ year only in the summer before the end of June when the tree is heavily laden with fruit.
-This will help to promote fruit bud for the next year and increase the size and quality of fruit in the current season.
+If a variety tends to be biennial (cropping every other year) prune in the ‘on’ year only in the summer before the end of June, when the tree is heavily laden with fruit.
+This will help to promote fruit buds for the next year and increase the size and quality of fruit in the current season.

 Stone Fruit

-All stone fruit should be pruned as little as possible restricting this only to when the leaves are on the tree and better still after the fruit has been picked.
+All stone fruit should be pruned as little as possible, restricting this only to when the leaves are on the tree and better still, after the fruit has been picked.
 This reduces the risk of bacterial disease.
-Pruning should be to primarily remove damaged or diseased branches.
-Remember that too much heavy pruning when the tree is young will only encourage vegetative growth rather than fruit bud.
+Pruning should primarily remove damaged or diseased branches.
+Remember that too much heavy pruning when the tree is young will only encourage vegetative growth rather than fruit buds.